knight-lang/knight-lang/specs.md

 These extensions provide syntactic sugar for some common idioms in Knight

 ### `` ` ``-string literals {#ext-grave-strings}
-Working with strings in Knight is a bit of a pain: There's no escape sequences, and the only way to generate a larger string is through concatenation.
+Working with strings in Knight is a bit of a pain: There are no escape sequences, and the only way to generate a larger string is through concatenation.
 ```knight
 OUTPUT ++++greeting ", " name ", aged " age "!
 How are you?"